Khalid Announces New Album And Short Film Titled ‘Free Spirit’

 In late 2018, Khalid released an EP titled Suncity which consisted of seven tracks including the two singles “Better” and “Saturday Nights.”
 “Better” has been streamed over 330 million times on Spotify.

-His collaboration with Normani, “Love Lies” became Khalid’s first top 10 single on the U.S. Billboard 100 chart.
+His collaboration with Normani, “Love Lies,” became Khalid’s first top 10 single on the U.S. Billboard 100 chart.
 The single was taken from the Love Simon movie soundtrack.
 The track went platinum in the U.K., double platinum in the U.S., three times platinum in Canada, and four times platinum in Australia.

-Khalid’s other successful collaborations include Marshmello on the dance track, “Silence,” Billie Eilish on “Lovely,” Alessia Cara and Logic on “1-800-273-8255”, and Martin Garrix on “Ocean.”
+Khalid’s other successful collaborations include Marshmello on the dance track “Silence,” Billie Eilish on “Lovely,” Alessia Cara and Logic on “1-800-273-8255”, and Martin Garrix on “Ocean.”

 Khalid’s announcement of a new album and short film was met with excitement.
-The post on his Instagram page of the album artwork has over 401,000 likes within four hours while the short film poster has over 173,000 likes in just 2 hours.
+The post on his Instagram page of the album artwork has over 401,000 likes within four hours while the short film poster has over 173,000 likes in just two hours.
 He is yet to announce the tracklisting or tell fans how many tracks will be on it.

 Khalid’s Free Spirit short film has its own website where you can sign up to hear the latest updates about it.
 On the site, it has the hashtag “#KhalidFreeSpirit” to share on your socials when talking about the upcoming project.
-The film is being released through Trafalgar Releasing who bring special events to the big screen around the world.
+The film is being released through Trafalgar Releasing who brings special events to the big screen around the world.